-4" Fire Service Connection \$ 13,686.00
+4" Fire Service Connection \$ 15,354.00

-6" Fire Service Connection \$ 14,475.00
+6" Fire Service Connection \$ 15,755.00

-8" Fire Service Connection \$ 15,863.00
+8" Fire Service Connection \$ 17,973.00

-10" Fire Service Connection \$ 18,080.00
+10" Fire Service Connection \$ 21,005.00

 Fire service connection installations include up to 30 feet of pipe.
-Any pipe required for the installation over and above the 30 feet allowed shall be at an additional cost.
-When an in-line gate valve, air vent and blow-off is required, a fee of \$4,651.00 will be charged.
+Installations over 30 feet in length shall be performed on a time and materials basis through a deposit.
+When an in-line gate valve, air vent and blow-off is required, a fee of \$5,667.00 will be charged.
 The cost of permit associated with fire service connections will be determined at the time of application.
 The cost of permit is dependent upon its jurisdiction.
+It is the responsibility of the applicant to purchase and install the RPDA.